allenai/allennlp-guide/chapters/reading-textual-data.md

 ...

     def _read(self, file_path: str) -> Iterable[Instance]:
-        file_path = cached_path(file_path)
-        with open(file_path, 'r') as lines:
+        with open(cached_path(file_path), 'r') as lines:
             for line in lines:
 ```

 ## Lazy mode

 Dataset readers also support reading data in a lazy manner, where a  `DatasetReader` yields instances as needed rather than returning a list of all instances at once.
 This comes in handy when your dataset is too big to fit into memory or you want to start training your model immediately.
+The lazy mode can also be used if you want different behavior at each epoch, for example, in order to do some sort of sampling.

 When `lazy=True` is passed to a dataset reader's constructor, its `read()` method returns a `LazyInstances` object (instead of a list of `Instances`), which is a wrapper and an iterator that calls `_read()` and produces instances when called.

 <codeblock source="reading-textual-data/dataset_reader_lazy"></codeblock>

 # Caching dataset

+Reading and preprocessing large datasets can take a very long time. `DatasetReaders` can cache datasets by serializing created instances and writing them to disk.
+The next time the same file is requested the instances are deseriarized from the disk instead of being created from the file.

 <codeblock source="reading-textual-data/dataset_reader_cache"></codeblock>